Juicy Whole Roasted Chicken

 I’m someone that usually sticks to legs and thighs.
 I’m a juicy dark meat kind of girl but for this whole roasted chicken recipe, I snag some white meat too because it is so moist and juicy.

-ingredients for roast chicken:
+ingredients for whole roasted chicken:

 - whole chicken – this goes without saying, no?